weltliteratur/blog/dh-soundtrack.md

 title: DH Soundtrack
 ---

 *Kawoom.
-What you find here is our very own take on a bleeding-edge Digital Humanities soundtrack, a growing list of newly-minted songs we listen to before, after and, much to our own surprise, while conducting our research.
+The following list of songs consitutes our very own, bleeding-edge Digital Humanities soundtrack, music we listen to before, after and, much to our own surprise, while conducting our research.
 All annual editions are [rolling releases](https://en.wikipedia.org/wiki/Rolling_release) receiving regular updates (see Update History below).
 Links are only provided if we came across an official audio or video.
-This editorial note was written in mid-April, 2016, but we can already state as a fact that 2016 is so much better a year than 2015.*
+Working hypothesis: music = liquid architecture, as stated [on page 313 in this 1853 book](http://reader.digitale-sammlungen.de/de/fs1/object/display/bsb10598676_00329.html?zoom=1).

 *[Sebastian Klinge](https://twitter.com/DasAnsagenfeuil)* &middot; *[Frank Fischer](https://twitter.com/umblaetterer)*